MicrosoftDocs/fabric-docs/docs/data-engineering/lakehouse-and-delta-tables.md

 ## Big data, Apache Spark and legacy table formats

-[!INCLUDE [product-name](../includes/product-name.md)] Runtime for Apache Spark leverages the same foundation as Azure Synapse Analytics Runtime for Apache Spark, but contain key differences to provide a more streamlined behavior across all engines in the [!INCLUDE [product-name](../includes/product-name.md)] service.
+[!INCLUDE [product-name](../includes/product-name.md)] Runtime for Apache Spark uses the same foundation as Azure Synapse Analytics Runtime for Apache Spark, but contain key differences to provide a more streamlined behavior across all engines in the [!INCLUDE [product-name](../includes/product-name.md)] service.
 In [!INCLUDE [product-name](../includes/product-name.md)], key performance features are turned on by default.
 Advanced Apache Spark users may revert configurations to previous values to better align with specific scenarios.

-All table types, managed and un-managed, are supported by [!INCLUDE [product-name](../includes/product-name.md)] Lakehouse and the Apache Spark engine; this include views and regular non-Delta Hive table formats.
-Tables defined using PARQUET, CSV, AVRO, JSON, and any Apache Hive compatible file format will work as expected.
+[!INCLUDE [product-name](../includes/product-name.md)] Lakehouse and the Apache Spark engine support all table types, both managed and unmanaged; this includes views and regular non-Delta Hive table formats.
+Tables defined using PARQUET, CSV, AVRO, JSON, and any Apache Hive compatible file format work as expected.

-The Lakehouse explorer user interface experience will vary depending on table type.
+The Lakehouse explorer user interface experience varies depending on table type.
 Currently, the Lakehouse explorer only renders table objects.

 ### Configuration differences with Azure Synapse Analytics